brillout/esm-cjs-interop-playground/readme.md

 }
 ```

-Node.js is considering working on supporting it: [nodejs/node#40891](https://github.com/nodejs/node/issues/40891).
+Node.js is working on supporting it: [nodejs/node#40891](https://github.com/nodejs/node/issues/40891), [nodejs/node#40902](https://github.com/nodejs/node/pull/40902).
 But this will never be Node.js's default behavior as it would break existings app.

-Note how `exports["default"]` is overwritten with `exports`, leading to our next observation.
+Also note how `exports["default"]` is overwritten with `exports`, leading to our next observation.

 # Observation 4